Frequently Asked Questions

 ASUCI stands for the Associated Students of the University of California, Irvine and it acts as the undergraduate student government.
 ASUCI is run by students for the students.
 Elected officials, chosen by the student population, hold and advocate the basic rights of all who attend UC Irvine.
 In addition to recognizing and protecting these rights, ASUCI provides a vast number of activities, services, and programs to help all anteaters flourish and succeed.

 2. Who makes up ASUCI?

-- Academic Affairs Vice President: The Academic Affairs Vice President manages the Anteater Mentorship Program, Academic Senate, Visions Leadership, and Professor Luncheons
+- Academic Affairs Vice President: The Academic Affairs Vice President manages the Anteater Mentorship Program, Academic Senate, Visions Leadership, and Professor Luncheons.

 3. How do I become involved in ASUCI?

 ASUCI is filled with several positions and opportunities to get involved.
-Applications are available at the beginning of every quarter or on a rolling basis throughout the year on the ASUCI website – www.asuci.uci.edu – and any student is welcome to stop by the ASUCI Offices for more information and talk directly with any of your executive officers.
+Applications are available during summer and at the beginning of every quarter or on a rolling basis throughout the year on the ASUCI website – www.asuci.uci.edu – and any student is welcome to stop by the ASUCI Offices for more information and talk directly with any of your executive officers.
 Anyone is able to apply, no prior experience is necessary.
 Feel free to email former Executive Officers to learn more about positions and how to apply.

 4. What services does ASUCI provide?

-5. Who is allowed to attend ASUCI hosted events?
+5. Who is allowed to attend events hosted by ASUCI ?